-On top of that, there are some further criteria you must fulfil to be eligible for a provisional licence:
+There are some further criteria you must fulfil to be eligible for a provisional licence:

-Be a resident of Great Britain (NB this does not include Northern Ireland, where there is a different system) and have proof of your identity, such as a passport
+Be a resident of Great Britain (NB: this does not include Northern Ireland, where there is a different system) and have proof of your identity, such as a passport

 Meet the minimum age and eyesight requirements.
 The latter can be tested by an optician